SSShooter/mind-elixir-core/api/mind-elixir.api.md

 export interface MindElixirInstance extends MindElixirMethods {
     // (undocumented)
     allowUndo: boolean;
-    // Warning: (ae-forgotten-export) The symbol "Before" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "Before" needs to be exported by the entry point docs.d.ts
     //
     // (undocumented)
     before: Before;
-    // Warning: (ae-forgotten-export) The symbol "Bus" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "Bus" needs to be exported by the entry point docs.d.ts
-    // Warning: (ae-forgotten-export) The symbol "EventMap" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "EventMap" needs to be exported by the entry point docs.d.ts
     //
     // (undocumented)
     bus: ReturnType<typeof Bus.create<EventMap>>;